 o Signs must state that masks are required within the business as provided for in the Face Mask Directive (or any other local order that is not inconsistent with the Face Mask Directive).

 o State that employees, patrons, and all others must not enter if they are sick or currently have signs or symptoms of COVID-19.
 See, for example: https://www.cdc.gov/coronavirus/2019ncov/downloads/StayHomeFromWork.pdf.

 • Ensure proper ventilation in all indoor areas of any business location.

 • Require all employees, customers and visitors to wear a mask or cloth face covering while within their establishments.
-Employees are not required to wear masks when at their desk or workstation so long as the workstation is greater than 6 feet from any other employee and they do not share that workstation with any other employee.
+Employees are not required to wear masks when at their desk or workstation alone and so long as the workstation is not shared with any other employee.

 • Close all water fountains that require individuals to drink from the same spout.